ApifyForge Help & FAQ

 How does ApifyForge work?

 Yes, you need an Apify account with an API token to use ApifyForge.
-ApifyForge is purpose-built for Apify developers who build, publish, and manage actors on the Apify platform, so a connected Apify a...
+ApifyForge connects directly to the Apify API to pull your actor data, run history, and revenue figures.
+Without a connected account...

 Yes, Apify offers a free tier that lets you develop actors, run scraping jobs, and explore the platform without paying anything.
 The free plan includes $5 of monthly platform credits, 10 GB of data tr...